-A more detailed breakdown of the Group's loan portfolio, including information on impairments, can be found on pages 91 and following of the Issuer's 2020 annual report.
-More information on impairments and the impact of the coronavirus crisis can be found in Note 1.4 of the 'Consolidated financial statements of the Issuer's 2020 annual report.
-More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 96 of the Issuer's 2020 annual report.
-The Issuer's 2020 annual report is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents incorporated by reference".
+A more detailed breakdown of the Group's loan portfolio, including information on impairments, can be found on pages 99 and following of the Issuer's 2022 annual report.
+More information on impairments and the impact of the war in Ukraine and of the coronavirus crisis can be found in Note 1.4 ("Impact of the war in Ukraine and of the coronavirus crisis") of the consolidated financial statements of the Issuer's 2022 annual report and in Note 1.4 ("Geopolitical and emerging risks") of the Issuer's extended quarterly report for the first quarter of 2023.
+More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 109 of the Issuer's 2022 annual report.
+The Issuer's 2022 annual report and extended quarterly report for the first quarter of 2023 are incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference".

-Operational risk (medium risk)
+Operational & compliance risk (medium risk)

-The Group is exposed to a large array of operational risks, which are defined as risk of loss resulting from inadequate or failed internal processes and systems, human errors or sudden man-made or natural external events, that could give rise to material losses in services to customer and to loss or liability to the Group.
-These events can potentially result in financial loss, liability to customers, administrative fines, penalties and/or reputational damages.
+The Group is exposed to a large array of operational risks, which are defined as risk of loss resulting from inadequate or failed internal processes, people and systems or arising from human errors or sudden manmade or natural external events that could give rise to material losses in services to customer and to loss or liability to the Group.
+Such events may potentially result in financial loss, liability to clients, administrative fines, penalties and/or reputational damages.

 The Group endeavours to hedge such risks by implementing adequate systems, controls and processes tailored to its business.
-Nevertheless, it is possible that these measures prove to be ineffective in relation to operational risks to which the Group is exposed, also taking into account the potential impact of the COVID-19 pandemic.
-Please also refer to the risk factor entitled "Coronavirus (COVID-19) pandemic".
+Nevertheless, it is possible that these measures prove to be ineffective in relation to operational risks to which the Group is exposed.